-Earnings, for this purpose, consist of pre-tax income (loss) from continuing operations before income from equity investees, plus fixed charges, minus interest capitalized during the period, plus the amortization of capitalized interest during the period and plus dividends received on equity investments.
+Earnings, for this purpose, consist of pre-tax income (loss) from continuing operations before income from equity investees, plus fixed charges, minus interest capitalized during the period, plus the amortization of interest capitalized during the period and plus distributed income of investment shares.
 Pre-tax income (loss) is calculated after the deduction of hydrocarbon duties, but before the deduction of the hydrocarbon income tax and other income taxes.
-Fixed charges for this purpose consist of the sum of interest expense plus interest capitalized during the period.
+Fixed charges for this purpose consist of the sum of interest expense plus interest capitalized during the period, plus amortization premiums related to indebtedness and plus the estimated interest within rental expense.
 Fixed charges do not take into account exchange gain or loss attributable to PEMEX's indebtedness.

-The following table sets forth PEMEX's consolidated ratio of earnings to fixed charges for December 31, 2011, 2012 and 2013, and for the six month periods ended June 30, 2013 and 2014 in accordance with IFRS.
+The following table sets forth PEMEX's consolidated ratio of earnings to fixed charges for the years ended December 31, 2011, 2012, 2013, 2014 and 2015 and for the six-month periods ended June 30, 2015 and 2016 in accordance with IFRS.